velezj/family-rpg-1/notes/universe.md

 <unknown by players/universe>
 Planetvores are the source and keepers of time magic in the universe.
 When a planetvore senses that time magic is weakening, it instinctually starts to feed in order to procreate.
 Once enough matter is devoured, a part of the planetvore separates from the original and become a brand new planetvore.
 The original planetvore then diffused into the space-time and time magic.
 New planetvores do not contain the black-liquid skin when born as must build it up by gathering the time magic around it until a skin forms.

+## The Federation Council

+This is a galactic group of societies that coordinate most interplanitary laws and comflicts.
+Somewhat like the UN and WHO combined.
+Most planets belong to the Council and have a representative.
+Each planet may send *one* representative.
+The Council self-selects leaders but mainly consists of smaller divisions that handle scoped problems and issues.
+In particular, the only memebers of the Council are from this universe, so Ruk is *not* part of it.

+### Magic Division

+The division that deals with widespread magic entanglements, rules governing magic safety and galactic-scale magic events.

+### Division of Derrivative Execution

+This division handles most logistic and treasury requests.
+Also handles the minutia of getting communications across teh span of the galaxy.
+Includes the galactic post / freight service management.

+### Other Division

+A secretive division.
+Mainly deals with strange things.
+Does know about Ruk incursion.

+## The Estate

+Agency handling all thing recursion related, including Ruk.
+Secretive.

+## The Ruk

+### Renegade

+Trying to destroy earth because they think it will "release" ruk form earth's hold

+### Free-Space Commision

+Looking into Ruk's destruction / world.